 Access the information below to see frequently asked questions.
-If you still cannot locate the answer to your question, please contact Patient Accounts at 641.672.3315.
+For further assistance, please contact Patient Accounts at 641-672-3315.

 Mahaska Health is dedicated to helping you understand and prepare for potential out-of-pocket costs related to medical services you or a loved one may receive at our hospital.